Blue Economy Centre

 BLUE VC FUND

-The Blue Economy Centre will also offer companies flexible workspaces in collaboration with Spacent.
-Spacent is enabling hybrid work everywhere with over 315 coworking spaces in +75 cities in the Nordics and around Europe.
+• The Blue Economy Centre will also offer companies flexible workspaces in collaboration with Spacent.

 “The goal of A’Pelago’s business accelerator is to establish 30 new Blue Economy companies within the next five years.
-We aim to lease space in Astra to these companies and other future Blue Economy stars,” says Timo Ketonen, owner of Aboa Advest and co-founder of A’Pelago.
+We aim to lease space in Astra to these companies and other future Blue Economy stars,” says Timo Ketonen, CEO & Founder of Aboa Advest and co-founder of A’Pelago.
 “For us, it has been important that the planning and construction of Astra take environmental impacts into account.
 Most importantly, however, the central location near our partners and university research units has been crucial.”